How Inflation Is Affecting Different Countries

 In emerging markets, we see that inflation rises are a very volatile time.
 A great issue is that of currency devaluation.
 When a country’s currency weakens, what we see is that the price of imported goods goes up, which in turn raises inflation.
 Also, since many emerging economies are large importers of fuel, machinery, and consumer goods, global price fluctuation plays a larger role.

 Food and energy see price fluctuations the most in these regions.
 We note also that a shift in global commodity prices will very quickly pass through to higher domestic inflation, which in turn affects urban and rural areas.
-Also, it is put out that financial markets in emerging economies do have greater reaction to how investors feel.
+Also, it is observed that financial markets in emerging economies do have greater reactions to investor sentiment.
 Also, when inflation does rise, foreign investment may fall off or go to other places, which in turn puts pressure on exchange rates and economic stability.

-In some cases, we see in emerging economies that inflation brings about cycles of instability, which in turn sees purchasing power fall and that, in the end, affects growth.
+In some cases, we see in emerging economies that inflation brings about cycles of instability, which in turn sees purchasing power fall and, in the end, affects growth.

 How Development is Impacted by Inflation (Including in Africa)

 In many African and other developing countries, inflation plays out more at a personal level.
-Also, in these economies, there is large-scale dependence on imports for what are basically necessities like fuel, medicine, and industrial materials.
-Also, when global prices go up or local currencies drop, the price of imported items goes up by a great deal.
+Also, in these economies, there is large-scale dependence on imports for basic necessities like fuel, medicine, and industrial materials.
+Also, when global prices go up or local currencies drop, the price of imported items rises by a great deal.

-Households in developing countries report also that they spend a greater amount of their income on basic requirements like food.
+Households in developing countries also report that they spend a greater amount of their income on basic requirements like food.
 We see that when food prices go up, living standards drop off very fast and poverty levels rise.
-Also, in contrast to what is seen in more affluent economies, which may see wages grow to keep up with inflation, we have that in which case wage growth is a non-issue, also in the large scale of informal job sectors, which have more unstable incomes.
+Also, in contrast to what is seen in more affluent economies, where wages may grow to keep up with inflation, we find that wage growth is often not significant, especially within large informal job sectors, which have more unstable incomes.

 In the informal sector, which in many cases is the main player in developing countries, we see that it is very responsive to inflation.
-Small traders, daily wage workers, and informal service providers are the ones who have trouble putting up prices fast enough at the onset of inflation, which in turn leaves them with lower stable income.
+Small traders, daily wage workers, and informal service providers are the ones who have trouble increasing prices fast enough at the onset of inflation, which in turn leaves them with lower and less stable income.
 This in turn sees inequality grow and economic security diminish.

 Country Comparisons and Differences

 Inflation does not have the same effects around the world, as each country has different structures, resources, and policies.
 What we see is that economies which have diverse production structures and strong institutions do better at managing inflation.
-At the same time, we see that countries which are dependent on imports or a very limited range of exports do more to see external price shocks.
+At the same time, we see that countries which are dependent on imports or a very limited range of exports are more exposed to external price shocks.

 Government policy is a major player.
 In terms of which governments perform better, we see that those with independent central banks and stable fiscal policies do so.
-Also, very important is energy as a factor.
-Those that are very energy dependent, like importers of oil or gas, see themselves at the mercy of global energy price fluctuation; at the same time, energy-producing countries see they are at the roll of the dice with respect to export revenues and domestic subsidies.
+Also, energy is a very important factor.
+Those that are very energy-dependent, like importers of oil or gas, see themselves at the mercy of global energy price fluctuations; at the same time, energy-producing countries find themselves at the roll of the dice with respect to export revenues and domestic subsidies.

-Trade issues also play a role in inflation results.
-Globalised economies see international price changes play out faster; on the other hand, more closed-off economies may see slower, although at times more persistent inflation.
+Trade issues also play a role in inflation outcomes.
+Globalized economies see international price changes play out faster; on the other hand, more closed-off economies may see slower, although at times more persistent, inflation.

 Key Drivers Behind Current Inflation Patterns

-Global issues which are at play are the shapers of present inflation trends.
-We see that supply chains are disrupted, which in turn is raising the bar on production and transport and making them less of a sure thing.
-Also, we are seeing how political issues in important world areas are playing out, which is to report volatility in energy and food markets, which in turn is introducing great uncertainty in global prices.
+Global issues at play are the shapers of present inflation trends.
+We see that supply chains are disrupted, which in turn is raising the cost of production and transport and making them less reliable.
+Also, we are seeing how political issues in important world regions are playing out, which has resulted in volatility in energy and food markets, which in turn is introducing great uncertainty into global prices.

 Energy market fluctuation is a large component which we see in inflation today, as energy costs are a factor in almost all economic segments.
 Also, at the same time, in large economies, monetary policy plays a role in setting global interest rates and moving investment, which in turn also plays a role in other countries’ inflation.